 What Wine Or Hospitality Business Are You Creating?
 Forming the Sole Proprietorship

 In my recent travels along the Pennsylvania wine trail, I met an entrepreneurial minded young lady who expressed an interest in forming a “wine-tasting business”.
-We briefly explored her needtype of business formation to create the right business structure.
+We briefly explored her need to create the right business structure.
 Thus, I thought I would discuss the various business structures for those of you who are considering opening your own winery, restaurant, catering, event planning, bed and breakfast or hospitality business.
 The type of business structure you choose is determinative of the personal liability and tax consequences you will face.
 You will need to consider the amount of control you wish to have as well as your business exposure to lawsuits.

 There are advantages and disadvantages to each form of legal business structure.
 The different types of business entities include: Sole Proprietorship, Partnership, Corporations, and Limited Liability Company.
 I will discuss the differences in these legal structures in a series of several posts.
 As you consider starting your own wine or hospitality based business, think about how you want your business to be structured.
 In today’s post, I will begin with the Sole Proprietorship.